Injury on Duty

 - HR Admin: will report to the Provincial Director (on form WCL1 or WCL2) within seven (7) days.

-WHAT is an INJURY on DUTY?
+WHAT is an IOD?
 Follow the link: Injury on Duty

 Some practical steps for workplace incident or injury